Four futures of generative AI in the enterprise: Scenario planning for strategic resilience and adaptability

 This increased focus on human capabilities and skills helps organizations adjust work processes and systems to take advantage of the benefits of gen AI tools while minimizing issues related to quality and reliability.
 Efforts to customize and fine-tune models enable organizations to reduce hallucination and error rates while simultaneously ensuring that the output of gen AI tools is tailored to the nuanced needs of different functions.

-This allows for significant gains in productivity, transformation, and top-line growth without significant impacts on unemployment.
+This allows for significant gains in productivity, transformation, and top-line growth without significant impact on unemployment.
 While workers and organizations have broadly benefitted from these gains, the pace of change and demands for adaptation have been relentless.
 Many workers and business leaders have had to reinvent how they work and develop a new understanding of their value, particularly in roles such as marketing and software engineering where gen AI has progressed the fastest.

-In addition to managing these workforce adaptation challenges, organizations face increasing security and information challenges as bad actors use sophisticated, multimodal deepfakes to attack organizations that underinvest in cybersecurity, requiring constant updates to security protocol.
+In addition to managing these workforce adaptation challenges, organizations face increasing security and information challenges, as bad actors use sophisticated, multimodal deepfakes to attack organizations that underinvest in cybersecurity, requiring constant updates to security protocol.
 By late 2027, the need to adapt and integrate gen AI has only accelerated.
 Much like the dot-com boom of the late 1990s was the start of a much larger transformation, the innovations driven by advances in gen AI appear to be the beginning of a much more profound set of changes.

-Impacts: Opportunities and risks in an “All systems go” future
+Impacts: Opportunities and risks in an “all systems go” future

 People